iomesh/docs/docs/advanced-functions/localpv-manager.md

 2. Create a PVC using the StorageClass.

     - Create a YAML config `iomesh-localpv-hostpath-pvc.yaml` with the following content.

       ```yaml
       kind: PersistentVolumeClaim
       apiVersion: v1
       metadata:
         name: iomesh-localpv-hostpath-pvc
       spec:
-        storageClassName: iomesh-localpv-manager-hostpath
+        storageClassName: iomesh-localpv-manager-hostpath # If you use a StorageClass with custom parameters, specify its name.
         accessModes:
           - ReadWriteOnce
         resources: